 The student will have the opportunity to make a statement to the Committee about the charge, and may then present further evidence through witnesses or in the form of written memoranda as he/she desires.
 The committee may question the student or witnesses at any time.
-The Dean of Students may question the student or witness.
+The Dean of Student Success may question the student or witness.
 The student has the right but will not be required to testify in his/her own behalf; to present witnesses and evidence; and to review and respond to testimony of those who testify against him/her.

 - Rebuttal Evidence

 The committee may permit the College or the student to offer any matter in rebuttal of the other’s presentation.